bguplp/gazebo_models/README.md

 roslaunch gazebo_models citizens_human.launch
 ```

 * Each robot have different namespaces, please check the available topics for velocity command.
-All of them are ending with cmd_vel (<namespace>/cmd_vel).
+They all end in cmd_vel (<namespace>/cmd_vel).

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**